 - Patient address

-The Non-Confidential New Jersey hospital discharge data are also available through the Healthcare Cost and Utilization Project (HCUP), a joint federal and state partnership.
-Users may obtain different state’s discharge data in a standard format.
-Please see http://www.hcup-us.ahrq.gov/databases.jsp.
+The Non-Confidential (or-de-identified) New Jersey hospital discharge data are available through the Healthcare Cost and Utilization Project (HCUP), a joint Federal and State partnership.
+Users are encouraged to request the stateís de-identified discharge data from HCUP at http://www.hcup-us.ahrq.gov/databases.jsp.
 HCUP also distributes other statesí data in a standardized format.